khirsch/pig-dice/README.md

 ## Description ##

-Oink-Oink (commonly known as "Pig") is a two player game where players alternate rolling dice.
+Oink-Oink (commonly known as "Pig") is a two player game in which players alternate rolling dice.
 JavaScript is used to simulate die rolls.
-For a more detailed information on the history of the game, visit the Wikipedia page [here](https://en.wikipedia.org/wiki/Pig_%28dice_game%29).
+For more detailed information on the history of the original game, visit the Wikipedia page [here](https://en.wikipedia.org/wiki/Pig_%28dice_game%29).

 ## Specifications ##